mleprince018/databricks-certifications/PySpark-SparkSQL-DF-Notes.md

 # Spark SQL & DataFrames
-??? check distinct() - can it contain stuff in it? or just dot operator?

 ### DBUTILS
 - %fs is a dbutils shortcut to the dbutils.fs function
 - Widgets are like a STP parameter you define and can edit the value and reference throughout the notebook